Student Husky Card

 Some students are not eligible for the Universal U-PASS.
 However, they may be able to purchase an optional U-PASS membership.

-2011 Student Full Season Tickets will be ticketless.
+Student Full-Season Tickets are ticketless.
 Students must bring their Husky Card to each game for entry to Husky Stadium.
 Husky Cards will be checked and swiped at the student entrance, which is located at the North Plaza of Husky Stadium.
 Students who do not have their Husky Card on game day will not be admitted to Husky Stadium.
 For more information, visit UW Athletics.